jcolag/entropy-arbitrage/2021-07-29-turnabout.md

  > **MCCOY**: The Robbiani dermal-optic is crucial.
 It reveals the basic emotional structure.
 You had one once before.
 Now I need another one to compare with that previous test.
 There should be no change in your dermal-optic reactions to the color wavelengths.
 Over here, Captain.
 Over here, Captain.

 I can't find any reference to a personality test that checks skin and eye reactions to colors, though that sounds like an *exceedingly* 1960s kind of idea.
-The closest that I can find is the later [Lüscher color test](https://en.wikipedia.org/wiki/L%C3%BCscher_color_test), which isn't nearly that ambitious.
+The closest that I can find is the later {% wiki L%C3%BCscher_color_test|Lüscher color test|en %}, which isn't nearly that ambitious.

 I can't guess who Robbiani is supposed to be or if it's even supposed to be a reference to anybody specific.